Disclaimer for All Information on Dental Cavitations and NICO and Ischemic Bone Disease contained in this page:

 Once properly diagnosed, treatment for a cavitation commonly starts by a series of ozone treatments, followed by surgically removing any dead bone, tissue and other debris.
 Additional treatment options include the use of lasers and ozone treatments as well as probiotics and other natural products/techniques.
 Once applied, these methods help to create a clean and sterile environment that promotes healing at the site, and ultimately throughout the body.
 As you read the section below, you will see immediately you aren’t just selecting a top dentist in Connecticut to perform your cavitation surgery, but you are selecting one of the most experienced and serious dental experts in the world (USA and Abroad) for your surgery along the likes of Dr. Volz in Switzerland, with whom Dr. May trained directly and uses some of the exact protocols for jaw infection remediation surgery and therapy.

-- Anti-Inflammatory Diet Begins 2 weeks prior to surgery (gluten free, diary free, grain free, sugar free, meat free, organic, unprocessed, highly alkalizing diet)
+- Anti-Inflammatory Diet is recommended 2 weeks prior to surgery (gluten free, diary free, grain free, sugar free, meat free, organic, unprocessed, highly alkalizing diet)

 - Significantly Reduced WIFI and Bluetooth Exposure Post Surgery